Chukwuemeka-OGB/HNG-MOVIEBOX-PROJECT/README.md

-# HNG MOVIEBOX PROJECT
+# MOVIEBOX PROJECT
-This Project was my stage Two HNG task implemented with
+This Project was implemented with
 - **React**
 - **TMDB API**
 - **Sass**